Projects per year

 Willing to supervise doctoral students

-I would be pleased to hear from potential applicants.
-We have a range of ongoing projects related to the design and characterisation of peptide-based inhibitors of proteins involved in disease.
+I would be pleased to hear from potential applicants interested in joining my research group.
+We have a range of ongoing projects focused on the design, synthesis, and biophysical and cellular characterisation of peptide-based inhibitors targeting proteins involved in human disease.

 Expertise related to UN Sustainable Development Goals